Seahawks’ L.J. Collier could have significant role vs. Browns after Branden Jackson sits Wednesday

 The time for Collier to make a big move could come Sunday at Cleveland.

-A few hours after Carroll said to expect to see Collier on the active gameday roster against the Browns, the Seahawks revealed veteran defensive end Branden Jackson sat out practice with a neck injury.
+A few hours after Carroll said to expect to see Collier on the active game-day roster against the Browns, the Seahawks revealed veteran defensive end Branden Jackson sat out practice with a neck injury.

 Jackson’s injury is the only new one listed by the Seahawks.
 Seattle has eight defensive linemen on its 53-man roster this week and had just seven active for last Thursday’s 30-29 win over the Rams.
-If Jackson can’t play, Collier will be active so the Seahawks would have at least seven active defensive linemen against Cleveland.
+If Jackson can’t play Collier will be active, so the Seahawks would have at least seven active defensive linemen against Cleveland.

 Jackson has played in all five games with 141 snaps, almost 44% of all defensive snaps, with eight tackles and one sack.
 But he played just 14 snaps against the Rams with the injury (which was not reported during the game).

-Collier has played in only two games (against the Steelers and Cardinals) making one tackle.
+Collier has played in only two games (against the Steelers and Cardinals), making one tackle.
 He was also inactive for the season opener while still dealing with an ankle injury that held him out all of the preseason.

 But that ankle is now healthy, and when Collier was inactive for the Saints and Rams games, it was simply a question of roster numbers and cutting the roster from 53 to 46 on gameday.